magnetotellurics/ModEM/README.md

 #
 ModEM-2.0.0 - User Guide | Package Instructions

-	ModEM (Modular Electromagnetic) program for inversion of 3D Magneto-Telluric datasets, originally developed at Oregon State University using Fortran 95, with numerous extensions of the code by various collaborators over the past decade.
+	ModEM (Modular Electromagnetic) is a program for inversion of 3D EM datasets, originally developed at Oregon State University using Fortran 95, with numerous extensions of the code by various collaborators over the past decade.
-	In order to put together the best approaches developed since its conception, plus bringing new capabilities into a leaner code, such as support for:
+	In order to put together the best approaches developed since its conception, into a leaner and more easily extended/maintained code, a new ModEM version has been implemented, using Fortran 2003 Object Oriented features.
+	The new version (referred to as MOdEM_OO) implements new capabilities including:

-		- Controlled Source Electromagnetic Method (CSEM) datasets.
+		- Controlled Source Electromagnetic (CSEM) datasets.
-		- Anisotropic models featuring Vertical Transverse Isotropy (VTI).
+		- Anisotropic models with Vertical Transverse Isotropy (VTI).
-		- Resolution of linear systems using Multi-Resolution (MR) Grids.
+		- The Multi-Resolution (MR) Grids described in Cherevotova et al. (2018).

-	A new ModEM version has been implemented, using Fortran 2003 Object Oriented features.
+	The code is of course not nearly as throughly tested as the stable ModEM code previously distributed to academic users.
+Additional work will be required to improved efficiency and parallelization.
+Furthermore, due to copyright issues we do not provide the 1D solver required for CSEM (primary field computations).
+Further details on making use of CSEM capabilities are provided in a separate document.

-	Therefore, here we present a quick User Guide for the first release of it.
+	Here we present a quick User Guide for the first release of ModEM_OO.
+	Note that in the following, model and data files are in the standard ASCII formats, same as used for the stable Mod3DMT code.

-	1. Getting Start.
+	1. Getting Started

 		1.1.
 Extract ModEM-2.0.0/